IndieAuth

 4.2.2 Redirect URL

-If a client wishes to use a redirect URL that has a different host than their client_id, or if the redirect URL uses a custom scheme (such as when the client is a native application), then the client will need to explicitly list those redirect URLs so that authorization endpoints can be sure it is safe to redirect users there.
-The client SHOULD publish one or more <link> tags or Link HTTP headers with a rel attribute of redirect_uri at the client_id URL.
+If a client wishes to use a redirect URL that has a different host than their client_id, or if the redirect URL uses a custom scheme (such as when the client is a native application), then the client will need to explicitly list those redirect URLs in the redirect_uri property of the client metadata so that authorization endpoints can be sure it is safe to redirect users there.
+Authorization endpoints verifying that a redirect_uri is allowed for use by a client MUST look for an exact match of the given redirect_uri in the request against the list of redirect_uris after resolving any relative URLs.

 GET / HTTP/1.1